You Want to Paint Your Kitchen? Here's How!

 Can I also paint the kitchen worktop?

-Basically, you can also paint a kitchen worktop.
-Plastic and stone worktops are best primed with MissPompadour To Bond.
+In principle, you can also paint a kitchen worktop.
+Plastic and stone worktops are best primed with MissPompadour To Bond & Block.
 Then you can paint with the varnish in the colour of your choice.
-MissPompadour Eggshell Varnish and the Eggshell-chalk varnishes from Mylands and Painting the Past are particularly suitable.
-A paint roller is the easiest way to achieve a beautiful result.
-You can either apply one more coat or finish with Painting the Past Topcoat.
+Easy Eggshell is particularly suitable!
+The easiest way to achieve a beautiful result is with a paint roller.
+You can either apply one more coat or finish with To Seal.

 Please note that a painted worktop is never as robust as an unpainted one.
-A worktop is often subject to a lot of wear and tear.
-Moisture around the sink should always be absorbed immediately, and if you are cutting something, a chopping board is indispensable.
-Light colours can sometimes discolour, and very dark colours are susceptible to limescale stains or stains from cleaning agents.
-Whether you paint your worktop is something you should always consider carefully and certainly depends to no small extent on how passionately you use your kitchen.
+A worktop is often subject to very heavy loads.
+Moisture around the sink should always be absorbed immediately, and a chopping board is essential if you are cutting something.
+Light colours can also be subject to discolouration and very dark colours are susceptible to limescale stains or stains from cleaning agents.
+Whether you paint your worktop should always be carefully considered and certainly depends to a large extent on how passionately you use your kitchen.

 3. Painting the kitchen: What do I need to consider?